 6. No matter how successful you become, treat others who work for you – the ball boys, the linesmen, your manager, your physio, etc. – with respect

-You might be at the center of the stage, but there are others who work hard and contribute significantly to your success.
+You might be at the centre of the stage, but there are others who work hard and contribute significantly to your success.
 So give them their due and treat them how you would like to be treated yourself.

-7. Everyone slips up sometimes.
-It’s how you recover that matters
+7. Everyone slips up sometimes, It’s how you recover that matters

 So you screwed up at work or school.
 So what?
 Handle your misstep with grace and dignity (epic flexibility and agility are optional) and people will be pointing fingers at you for the right reason.